 - Approximately 25 percent of domestic dental laboratory sales and 38 percent of actual restorations are manufactured overseas.
 There are 42 countries that currently have foreign dental laboratories registered with the U.S. Food and Drug Administration.

 Not sure about the requirements in your state?
-Visit our regulations page at https://dentallabs.org/state-regulation/.
+Visit our regulations page at http://dentallabs.org/state-regulation/.

 The National Association of Dental Laboratories (NADL) and National Board for Certification in Dental Laboratory Technology (NBC) continuously fight for and represents the best interests of the dental laboratory technology profession and the dental laboratory industry before allied organizations and the broader dental community.